jakepi84/JellyfinKoReaderSync/README.md

 ### Important Notes

 ⚠️ **Document Matching Method:**
-- **Use KOReader's default "Binary" method** - recommended and fully supported!
+- **Use KOReader's default "Binary" method** - fully supported and recommended!
-- Binary method uses MD5 of first 16KB of file content - most reliable and path-independent
+- Binary method uses partial MD5 algorithm that samples file at exponential intervals (256B, 1KB, 4KB, 16KB, 64KB, 256KB, 1MB, 4MB, 16MB, 64MB, 1GB)
-- Works automatically with no configuration needed
+- This is the most reliable method - path-independent and works even if files are renamed
 - Progress will always sync between KOReader devices regardless of matching
 - Matching with Jellyfin determines whether progress appears in the Jellyfin UI
 - For troubleshooting matching issues, see [TROUBLESHOOTING-MATCHING.md](TROUBLESHOOTING-MATCHING.md)